mirrorsym/Crackme-write-ups/README.md

 Other solved challenges a write up about which is expected:

-- Root-Me RunPE (Windows x86)
+- Root-Me RunPE
 - Root-Me SEHVEH
+- Root-Me Tables in shambles
 - Flare-On 2025 Challenge 3 (PDF and steganography)

-Last update: 26 November 2025
+Last update: 28 November 2025

+*Nothing in this repository may be used for commerical purposes.
+"Commerical purpose" includes for the purposes of this notice the training of Large Language Models.*